Zhang Zhan: Career

-Journalism, February - May 2020
+Journalism, February–May 2020

 On 1 February 2020, Zhang travelled from Shanghai, her place of residence, to Wuhan to cover the COVID-19 pandemic there as a citizen journalist.
 In a video published by the portal China Change, Zhang stated that prior to her travel to Wuhan, she had been deeply moved by an online post by a Wuhan resident who expressed feeling abandoned by authorities.
 In dozens of short, shaky videos which she live-streamed and uploaded on Twitter, YouTube, and other social media, she documented overflowing hospitals, empty shops, the Wuhan Institute of Virology (multiple times), crematoria, the detention of independent journalists, and harassment of families of victims of the pandemic seeking accountability.
 She also posted essays.

 One story on 16 February 2020 accused the government of covering up the true numbers of infections and deaths "in the name of maintaining stability", of keeping the media under control, and accused the authorities of "coercively and violently ordering and depriving people of their basic human and property rights" through the imposed strict lockdown.
 According to Zhang, crematoria in Wuhan were running day and night, during a time when state media claimed that the pandemic was under control.
 Another video showed her visiting the police station where Li Wenliang had been reprimanded for spreading word about the outbreak, trying to obtain information about his case.
 In an essay posted in late April, she criticized that those who had lost loved ones due to the pandemic were being "oppressed" by authorities, through not being allowed to mourn.
-In her last video before her arrest, she criticised the lockdown on Wuhan for being unduly harsh, saying that the government had managed the city with "intimidation and threats", and that this was "truly the tragedy of this country."
+In her last video before her arrest, she criticised the lockdown on Wuhan for being unduly harsh, saying that the government had managed the city with "intimidation and threats", and that this was "truly the tragedy of this country".

 Citizen journalists have been a source of unfiltered information about the pandemic in China.
 However, there are very few due to lack of accreditation for them.

-Arrest, May to June 2020
+First arrest and imprisonment (2020—2024)

+Arrest and detention

 The Network of Chinese Human Rights Defenders, a Chinese human rights group recorded that Zhang went missing on 14 May 2020, the day after she had last streamed a live broadcast from near Hankou railway station.
 Later, it was revealed she was detained by police at a hotel near the railway station where she was staying, and transported back to Shanghai.
 In the days prior to losing contact with her friends, she had told them that she was being followed.
 She was imprisoned without charge until November.
 Zhang is one of several citizen journalists, including Li Zehua, Chen Qiushi, and Fang Bin who went missing at the same time.
 On 19 June 2020, Zhang was formally arrested on the orders of the Pudong state prosecutor.
 She was held in the Pudong Detention Center.